How Much Compensation For Broken Wrist Injuries Could I Claim?

 Breaking down the compensation settlement

-The case of Mr Silver is purely an example.
+Harry’s case is purely an example.
 It is based on our past experiences of handling and valuing claims and serves to illustrate how accidents can happen and how they are valued.

 Causes Of Broken Wrist Injuries At Work